 Here’s what we are asking patrons to do to support our season of live performances:

-- Provide proof of COVID-19 vaccination or negative COVID-19 PCR test
+- Provide a photo ID and proof of COVID-19 vaccination or negative COVID-19 PCR test

 - Per the CDC guidelines regarding the Delta variant, we ask that ALL patrons (regardless of vaccination status) wear a mask at ALL times–other than when actively eating or drinking.